Why Moms and Daughters Fight—And Why Mom’s Always Right

 About the Author

 Amber Casperi is Head of Gifting Neuroscience at Buy the Mug.
 She writes about emotional dysfunction, microwaveable beverages, and the art of saying “I love you” without making eye contact.
-She holds no formal credentials but has survived multiple Mother’s Days with only minor emotional scarring.
+She is not a licensed psychologist but she has survived multiple Mother’s Days with only minor emotional scarring. |